sdicht/sdicht.github.io/docs/eng3/assignments/assignment-video.md

 ### Recording Methods

+Use any method you want, just make sure we can see both you and your slides at the same time.
+Here are some suggestions.

 #### Method 1: PowerPoint
 1. Open your PowerPoint presentation
 2. Go to tab: `Slide Show` or `Apresentação de Slides`